-Fancy technology generates its own hype, and that’s why you don’t hear much about hand tools in the advertising-driven world of home building and renovation.
-But even though they’re simple, and sometimes homely, hand tools still play a key role in craftsmanship.
-They always will.
-Here’s the scoop on four of my favourites.
+Power tools generate their own hype.
+That’s why you don’t hear much about hand tools in the advertising-driven world of woodworking.
+Power tools are certainly amazing, but so are sharp hand tools when they’re tuned properly.
+Even though they’re simple and sometimes homely, hand tools still play a key role in craftsmanship, as you’ll see.

 If craftsmanship is about guiding your work towards a perfect ideal, then hand planes help you along the last stage of that journey.
 They allow wood to be smoothed, and parts to be adjusted with a finesse that stationary jointers, power planers, and belt sanders can’t match.
 A well-tuned plane is the Stradivarius of hand tools, and like a violin it takes skill to prepare and use.

-In the days before electric power tools, every woodworker needed a large collection of hand planes, for everything from dressing rough lumber to making moldings.
-But now that electricity powers the grunt-work in the trade, many of the old planes don’t make much sense, except as museum pieces.
-Yet block and smoothing planes are still found in every serious woodworkers toolkit because they continue to serve a useful purpose.
+In the days before electric power tools, every woodworker needed a large collection of hand planes for everything from dressing rough lumber to making moldings.
+But now that electricity powers the grunt-work in the trade, many of the old planes don’t make much sense, except perhaps as museum pieces.
+Despite this, block planes and smoothing planes are still found in every serious woodworkers toolkit because they continue to serve a useful purpose.
+Here’s how:

 Keep It Sharp

 The main thing that hand planes and chisels need is a surgically-sharp blade.
-The finest plane in the world is just an expensive paperweight if you can’t impart and maintain a hairsplitting edge on its blade.
-And the fastest route to this goal is also the least well known: the electric buffing wheel.
+The finest plane in the world is just an expensive paperweight if you can’t impart and maintain a hair-splitting edge on its blade.
+And the fastest route to this goal is also the least well known: an electric buffing wheel.